wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 Therefore, 81 datasets are considered trusted and will be used in the Trusted Sources Only (TSO) station set.
 All 399 datasets are used in the all-sources station set.
 All sources includes the TSO population; FireBench does not define an untrusted-only station set.
-TSO is the authoritative scored mode, while all-sources KPIs are zero-weight diagnostics.
+TSO is the authoritative scored mode and every TSO KPI has weight 1, while all-sources KPIs are zero-weight diagnostics.
+These weights express confidence that model values were prepared and verified at the trusted observational sensor height; they are not a rating of the observed station-data quality.
+An empty TSO KPI is ignored and does not enter its group or the total-score denominator.
 See [Weather Sensor Height and Trust](../../reference/weather_sensor_height.md) for the confidence levels, model-height contract, and scientific limitations.